Is it better to have a baby in summer or winter?

 • Trying to breastfeed with all those layers on yourself can be tricky – let alone trying to do it in public

-• Middle of the night feeds can seem extra cruel when the mercury is so low
+• Middle-of-the-night feeds can seem extra cruel when the mercury is so low

 • Being stuck inside due to poor weather can be bad for your mental wellbeing